reactjs/react.dev/content/docs/reference-react-dom-server.md

     onAllReady() {
       // If you don't want streaming, use this instead of onShellReady.
       // This will fire after the entire page content is ready.
-      // You can use this for crawlers (SEO) or static generation.
+      // You can use this for crawlers or static generation.

       // res.statusCode = didError ?
 500 : 200;
       // res.setHeader('Content-type', 'text/html');